 Each meal serves four people, and the shopping lists reflect the serving size for four people.
 If you need to add more, simply double the recipe and enjoy leftovers for lunch!

-We have a total of four meal plans that follow the Low-FODMAP approach.
-Two meals plans for Autoimmune Paleo and two meal plans for Paleo that are specifically Low-FODMAP.
+We have a total of four meal plans that follow the Low-FODMAP approach: two meal plans for Autoimmune Paleo, and two meal plans for Paleo.

-Is this meal plan compliant with a Candida diet?
+Are the meal plans compliant with a Candida diet?

-We have a total of four meal plans that follow the Candida diet.
-Two meals plans for Autoimmune Paleo and two meal plans for Paleo that are specifically tailored to overcoming Candida.
+We have a total of four meal plans that follow the Candida diet for those aiming to eliminate Candida overgrowth: two meal plans for Autoimmune Paleo, and two meal plans for Paleo.

 What if I’m allergic to coconut?